SC Gambling Helpline 1-877-452-5155

 Take the first step, call the S.C.
 Gambling Helpline toll-free at 1-877-452-5155.

 The S.C.
 Gambling Helpline is managed by the Department of Alcohol and Other Drug Abuse Services (DAODAS).
-The hotline is answered 24 hours a day, seven days a week.
 You will speak directly with a trained counselor who will arrange an individualized assessment and treatment plan for you or simply answer questions if you are a concerned friend or family member.
 For assistance in other states, please call the National Council on Problem Gambling Helpline toll-free: 1-800-522-4700.

 Responsible Guidelines for Gambling: